Effect of a Gaussian random external magnetic field with spatio temporal variation on compensation in Ising spin-1/2

 The systems are kept for $10^{5}$ MCS at every temperature step.
-The last configuration at the previous \textit{higher} temperature acts as the starting configuration at a new \textit{lowere} temperature.
-In a field-free environment, for the first $5\times10^{4}$ MCS the system is allowed to \textit{equilibrate} (the equilibration time is sufficient [Refer to Figure \ref{fig_field_mag_time} and discussions therein]).
-After that the external field is switched on and kept switched on for the next $5\times10^{4}$ MCS.
-So for the systems, the \textit{exposure time interval} in the field, $\delta$ is $5\times10^{4}$.
+The last \textbf{equilibrium} configuration at the previous \textit{higher} temperature acts as the starting configuration at a new \textit{lower} temperature.
+For the first cumulative $5\times10^{4}$ MCS: the system is allowed to equilibrate in the field-free environment first and then the system attains steady-state in the presence of the external field (the provided time, for attaining eqilibrium and steady state, is sufficient [Refer to (a) Figures \ref{fig_ABA_field_mag_time} \& \ref{fig_AAB_field_mag_time} and discussions therein and (b) Appendix \ref{app_transient}]).
+After that the external field is kept switched on for the next $5\times10^{4}$ MCS.
+So for the systems, the exposure time interval in the field, $\delta$ is $5\times10^{4}$.
 The temperatures are measured in units of $J_{BB}/k_{B}$.
 For each of the fixed standard deviation of the Gaussian random field, the system is observed for seven equidistant values of $J_{AA}/J_{BB}$, from $0.04$ to $1.0$ with an interval of $0.16$.
-For each fixed value of $J_{AA}/J_{BB}$, $J_{AB}/J_{BB}$ is decreased from $-0.04$ to $-1.0$ with a step of $-0.16$.\\ For any combination of $J_{AA}/J_{BB}$ and $J_{AB}/J_{BB}$, and a fixed sd of the external field $\sigma$, the time averages of the following quantities are calculated after equilibration at any temperature, $(T)$ in the following manner \cite{Robb,Chandra4}:\\ \textbf{(1) Sublattice magnetisations} are calculated at time instant say, $t$, by:
+For each fixed value of $J_{AA}/J_{BB}$, $J_{AB}/J_{BB}$ is decreased from $-0.04$ to $-1.0$ with a step of $-0.16$.\\ For any combination of $J_{AA}/J_{BB}$ and $J_{AB}/J_{BB}$, and a fixed standard deviation of the external field $\sigma$, the time averages of the following quantities are calculated after equilibration at any temperature, $(T)$ in the following manner \cite{Robb,Chandra5}:\\ \textbf{(1) Sublattice magnetisations} are calculated at time instant say, $t$, by:

 The time averaged sublattice magnetizations is calculated by: